The BEST Lake Louise Restaurants to Try

 Not only is Storm Mountain Lodge one of the most romantic cabins in Banff, but it also has a delicious restaurant that is one of the most beautiful places to dine in the Lake Louise area.

 All bread and desserts are baked daily on-site.
-You’ll be able to taste the freshness every day at their deli, which offers gourmet sandwiches for lunch.
+You’ll be able to taste the freshness every day at their deli, which offers take away sandwiches for lunch.
 It’s a fantastic place to stop if you have forgotten your lunch on the way to hike to nearby Arnica Lake or Taylor Lake.

 Bill Peyto’s Cafe